Extremis: Plot

 Tapping into a satellite cluster, Iron Man finds Mallen heading towards Washington, intent on killing the president.
 Having the police evacuate the city, Iron Man confronts Mallen.
-During the fight, Iron Man reveals several aspects of his past, saying that he was forced to kill nearly 50 people in order to escape the terrorists and save himself and his friend, only to witness a stray bullet kill Yinsen on impact.
-Mallen replies that his parents died the same way.
-Tony points out that when Mallen killed 50 people, he did so with no knowledge of who or what they were, and did so twenty years after the fact.
 Now superior to Mallen, Iron Man explains that he had to be the one to stop the terrorist, seeing Mallen as a perversion of himself: a man with power but no concern for or ability to see the future.
 In the end, Mallen refuses to listen, pins Stark to the ground, and violently declares, "There isn't any future.
-I'm gonna kill it!"
-Seeing the horror before him, Stark fires his unibeam, piercing Mallen's chest and tearing his organs apart.
-Enraged by the man's refusal to give up, as well as his contempt for all life, Iron Man grabs Mallen's head with both hands and blows it off with a double blast of his repulsor rays.
-Attempting to recover, Mallen's body rises onto its knees, only to collapse lifeless on the ground.
-Furious, Iron Man condemns Mallen for what he made him do.
-Recovering from the incident, Stark declares that he has one last thing to do: the worst part yet.
+I'm gonna kill it!".
+Enraged by Mallen's refusal to give up, as well as his contempt for all life, Iron Man kills him.

-Confronting Maya at Futurepharm, Iron Man reveals that Maya was clearly Killian's accomplice, due to the issue of needing two key cards entered at the same time as well as her extensive involvement with the formula.
-Maya allows herself to be taken away, though she justifies her actions by comparing the Extremis serum to the atomic bomb, saying, "It had to be used once in anger so that it would never be used in anger again."
-Maya then declares that Tony is no better than she is, to which Iron Man replies "No. But I'm trying to be...
+Confronting Hansen at Futurepharm, Iron Man reveals that Hansen was clearly Killian's accomplice, due to the issue of needing two key cards entered at the same time as well as her extensive involvement with the formula.
+Hansen allows herself to be taken away, though she justifies her actions by comparing the Extremis serum to the atomic bomb, saying, "It had to be used once in anger so that it would never be used in anger again."
+Hansen then declares that Tony is no better than she is, to which Iron Man replies "No. But I'm trying to be...
 And tomorrow I'll be able to look myself in the mirror."